ericleaf/113-2-R-final-project/README.md

+# 113-2-R-final-project

-# 113-2-R-final-project/Analysis of Party Voting Preferences and Social Economic Status
+## Analysis of Party Voting Preferences and Social Economic Status

 Upload your CSV file, codebook.md, and any json files/relevant files here.
 AND